CohanR/TMS_ElectricField_Group_Simulation/README.md

 ## Support

-For issues, questions, or modifications to this script, please raise an issue in this GitHub repository or contact the repository owner/maintainer.
+For issues, questions, or modifications to this script, please raise an issue in this GitHub repository or contact me.

 ## References